Aloo Gobi – Sautéed Cauliflower and Potato

 Ingredients and substitutes

-- Potatoes - I like using red roasting potatoes that cook to tender and still hold their shape.
-Having said that any potatoes will work for this dish as well.
+- Potatoes – I like using red roasting potatoes that cook to a tender and still hold their shape.
+Having said that, any potatoes will work for this dish as well.

-- Cauliflower - I've only ever used the white cauliflower, but these days the market is full with a few more varieties, and why not?
+- Cauliflower – I’ve only ever used white cauliflower, but these days, the market is full of a few more varieties.
+Why not?
 Try any you like.

 - Ginger garlic – When it comes to Indian food, you must use fresh garlic cloves and fresh ginger.
 The dry ginger or garlic powders are not the same.